Deltamarin and GTT Cooperate on LNG-Powered Ship Designs for Long Ocean Voyages

 Image Credit: Deltamarin

-Deltamarin Ltd. (Deltamarin) says that, through close cooperation with GTT, it has developed a portfolio of cargo and passenger vessels that optimise cargo space compared to conventional cylindrical-type liquefied natural gas (LNG) tank solutions, enabling the use of LNG for long ocean voyages.
+Deltamarin Ltd. (Deltamarin) says that, through close cooperation with GTT, it has developed a portfolio of cargo and passenger vessels that use membrane liquefied natural gas (LNG) fuel tanks to save cargo space compared to designs using conventional cylindrical-type liquefied natural gas (LNG) tank solutions, in turn helping to enabling the use of LNG for long ocean voyages.

 The portfolio includes a container ship, a pure car and truck carrier (PCTC), and a cruise ship, each of which feature a modularised GTT membrane tank type solution that can be adjusted in size from 1,000 cubic metres (cbm) to 5,000 cbm, depending on vessel needs.